sjentsch/lsjDocs/Ch12/Ch12_Regression_12.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_reg8.*
-   :alt: Model comparison in jamovi using the ‘Model Builder’ option
+   :alt: Model comparison in jamovi using the ``Model Builder`` option
    :name: fig-reg8

    Model comparison in jamovi using the ``Model Builder`` option